 Clinical Information & Policies

 Information on uniforms is distributed to students prior to enrollment.
-Traditional BSN students must order uniforms no later than fall of the freshman year; Accelerated BSN students must order prior to arrival for the first summer session.
-Students will need the full nursing uniform for enrollment in Nursing 102 in order to participate in the required clinical rotations.
+Traditional BSN students must order uniforms no later than fall of the first year; Accelerated BSN students must order prior to arrival for their first semester.
+Students will need the full nursing uniform for enrollment in NURS 1020 in order to participate in the required clinical rotations.
 This uniform will be worn by the students during the clinical courses at the junior and senior level.

 The student uniform consists of: